youpele52/Sensity/README.md

 In two terminals opened, go to /Flask folder ie /Sensity/Flask

-create a virtual environment venv using the commands below
+create a virtual environment venv using the command below

 python3 -m venv venv

-Activate the virtual environment using this commands in both terminals
+Activate the virtual environment using this command in both terminals

 source venv/bin/activate